 DIYers looking for a way to make home insulation easier should consider using faced insulation over unfaced insulation because typically faced insulation is significantly easier to install.
 This is because the insulation is held together by the paper vapor barrier, allowing the faced insulation to be rolled, moved, and stapled without falling apart.

 Unfaced insulation does not have the same cohesive strength, so it’s more susceptible to tearing during installation.
 Additionally, staples don’t work well with unfaced insulation, so the installer needs to rely on the insulation to cling to the wall or ceiling.
 Some installers will add a plastic vapor barrier over unfaced insulation to both block out moisture and help secure the insulation to the target surface.

 Consider the type and orientation of insulation before stacking.

-- Cold Climates: The vapor barrier must face the exterior of the home.
+Cold Climates: The vapor barrier must face the interior of the home.

 - If you have a layer of faced insulation installed facing the exterior of the home you can stack a layer of unfaced insulation without any problems.